Surveys

 Mortgage Valuation

 Most lenders require this basic level of survey.
 If you are buying a property and need a mortgage, the lender must check you aren’t paying too much and the property is suitable for lending.
-This is because if you don’t keep up your repayments, the lender needs to know they can resposess the property and recover their money.
+This is because if you don’t keep up your repayments, the lender needs to know they can repossess the property, sell it and recover their money.

 Valuations are generally very brief visits, often only around 20 minutes.
 The surveyor conducting the valuation checks the property is structurally sound and suitable for lending.
 All lenders have their own suitability requirements.
 For example, these can encompass location, construction type, condition and lease length.